whitefusion/myReadable/README.md

 First run `npm install` both **api-server/** and **frontend/** folder.  </br>
 To start Server, run `node server` under **api-server/**.
 In **frontend/**, run `npm start`, and you will be directed to http://localhost:3000 in your browser to see the website.

+## Note
+- Voting mechanism: Since the server does not provide api for saving voting status, you can vote for a post or a comment infinite times as long as you refresh the webpage.